 Children taking part in sports, youth clubs and other activities

-Children can continue non-contact training outdoors.
-This should be in pods of 15 people.
+Children can take part in non-contact training outdoors.
+This should be in pods of 15 people or less.
 Only individual training is allowed indoors.

 If your child moves between parent or carer's homes